LovaszAkos/AFP1_nagyprojekt/doc/System Plan.md

 - Has access to and able to see all the orders from other users

 # 6. Physical environments
-This application was made for web platform and should be used with the supported web browsers
+This application was made for web platform and should be used with the supported web browsers.

+-   Software and external systems we're working with:
+    -   Sublime Text Editor (for PHP)
+    -   Gitkraken/Github for documentation
+    -   Trello
+    -   Visual Studio Code
+    -   Discord
+    -   Markdown Monster
+    -   Stackedit.io

 # 7. Architecture plan
 ## 7.1 Backend